USRSE/logo/README.md

 # US-RSE Logos

-This is a repository of logos, presentation templates, and other associated branding files for the US-RSE organization.
+This is a repository of logos and other associated branding files with the logo for the US-RSE organization (https://us-rse.org).
 It is not for other graphics: only items with the US-RSE logo.

 Current logo files (new logo as of September 2021) are in `current_logo/`.
 Do not use logos in directories other than `current_logo/` for new things.